DarkOceanInteractive/git-conventions/README.md

 It is also a great time for running tests to make sure nothing breaks (new bugs introduced) when adding those changes.

-To submit a pull request, you must push before to your branch.
+To submit a pull request, you must first push to your branch.
 If you just pushed, GitHub might great you with a pop-up like this one:

 <p align="center">